mskalandunas/Architecture/topics/edu/system_design/web_architecture.md

 ### API Gateway
 ![API Gateway Layer](./images/web_architecture_4.jpeg)
+When the backend & the clients are decoupled, any number of new clients can be introduced into the system without affecting the backend.

 - Layer that acts as a gateway into the system
 - encapsulates business logic
 - handles all client requests, regardless of client type